CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ***

-:checkered_flag: This is the checkpoint for this lab.
+:checkered_flag: This is the 1/4 point checkpoint for this lab.
 Show your TA that you have a working solution for Exercise 4.
 You will need to do a very quick demonstration for your TA.

 ### Part 4.
 Working with Raft